Marco-Salvi/cwl-ro-crate/README.md

 ---

 ## Example: DTC52 Workflow
+This repository contains an early example of a workflow represented using CWL and RO-Crate.
+The CWL workflow is just an example, it is not 100% accurate.
+The RO-Crate is missing a lot of metadata, it is just an example to show the global structure.

 ### Workflow Components
 An example of our CWL + RO-Crate workflow includes the following files: